LSBUGPG/CollisionCamera/Assets/CollisionCamera/Documentation/UserGuide.md

 This test demonstrates the intended use of the behaviours in this package.
 It contains blue sphere representing the player and has a floor and two walls.
 The player is controlled using Unity's horizontal and vertical axis inputs to move and the mouse to rotate.

-The player object has the ['DistanceFade'] behaviour attached, with the camera set as its target.
+The player object has the [`DistanceFade`] behaviour attached, with the camera set as its target.
 It also has an example `FadeMaterial` attached which uses the `StandardMaterial` shader with the `Fade` `RenderingMode`.

 The `CameraTargetPosition` object is an invisible sphere with a radius slightly smaller than the player.
 It has the [`CollisionSweep`] behaviour attached.